Penis Discharge: Causes, Symptoms and Treatment

 When to see a Doctor?

 Not all male discharges are a sign of a problem.
-Sometimes it appears due to the temporary production of more smegma or pre-ejaculation.
+Sometimes, it pops up due to the temporary production of more smegma or pre-ejaculation.
 In other cases, an individual may simply notice the discharge more, perhaps because they are paying more attention to their penis or because they are suddenly feeling self-conscious.
-A person should consult a doctor about discharge from the penis if they experience:
+A person should consult a urologist about penis discharge if they experience:

 Complications of Penis Discharge

-Once the underlying cause is diagnosed, follow the treatment plan that you and your healthcare professional specifically designed to reduce the risk of possible complications, including:
+Once the primary cause is diagnosed, follow the treatment plan that you and your healthcare professional specifically designed to reduce the risk of possible complications, including:

 • Difficulty or inability to retract the foreskin